danburzo/percollate/README.md

 yarn global upgrade --latest percollate
 ```

-Occasionally, an ugrade might not go according to plan; in this case, you can uninstall and re-install:
+Occasionally, an ugrade might not go according to plan; in this case, you can uninstall and re-install `percollate`:

 ```bash
 # using npm